WTHT: WTHT intellectual property

-The first known usage of the WTHT call letters occurred in 1936 in Hartford, Connecticut for a radio station named after The Hartford Times.
-25 years later the call letters appeared again, this time in Hazleton, Pennsylvania for a Daytime-only station.

-The WTHT call letters were later once assigned to 102.9 FM under the moniker of "FM 103", playing CHR/Top 40 music, licensed to Portland, and operating at 100,000 watts ERP from June 1987 until December 1989.
+The first usage of the WTHT call sign in the Portland area was on 102.9 FM under the moniker of "FM 103", playing CHR/Top 40 music, licensed to Portland, and operating at 100,000 watts ERP from June 1987 until December 1989.

-In 1989, an agreement was made between WBLM, which at the time was broadcasting on 107.5 FM, and WTHT to swap frequencies while retaining their respective call letters.
-At the time of the swap, the 107.5 FM frequency had an ERP of 50,000 watts and was licensed to Lewiston (Auburn).
+In 1989, an agreement was made between album rock station WBLM, which at the time was broadcasting on 107.5 FM, and WTHT to swap frequencies while retaining their respective call letters.
+At the time of the swap, the 107.5 FM frequency had an ERP of 50,000 watts and was licensed to Lewiston, a twin city with Auburn.
 This swap was intended to give WBLM a significantly stronger signal in Portland, as well as Central and Southern Maine, Eastern New Hampshire, and Northeastern Massachusetts; however, once the swap was complete, WTHT lost a significant amount of coverage, especially in extreme Southern Maine and Southeastern New Hampshire.
 In fact, during the summer tropospheric ducting season, WTHT often suffered from significant interference from WFCC-FM in Chatham, Massachusetts, also on 107.5 FM.
 This interference was often so significant that, at times, WTHT's signal was completely replaced by WFCC's signal in Southeastern New Hampshire and along the Maine coast from Kittery to the Biddeford/Saco area.

 Once the swap with WBLM was complete, WTHT re-branded themselves as "Thunder 107", and retained their CHR format with a bit of a rhythmic lean, which was popular at the time.
-That format continued for a few years before being dropped in 1992 and flipped to an Oldies format with a new moniker of "Oldies 107.5".
-Later, the Oldies format was replaced by a Country format known as "107.5 The Wolf".
-In April 2004, as stated below, the WTHT calls, the country format, and for the most part, the moniker, were moved to 99.9 FM.
-The 107.5 FM frequency was then assigned the call letters WFNK and re-launched with a Classic Hits format under the name "107.5 Frank FM".
+That format continued for a few years before being replaced in 1992 with oldies under a new moniker of "Oldies 107.5".
+Later, the oldies format was replaced by a country format known as "107.5 The Wolf".
+In April 2004, the WTHT calls, the country format, and the "Wolf" name were moved to 99.9 FM.
+The 107.5 FM frequency was then assigned the call letters WFNK and re-launched with a classic hits format under the name "107.5 Frank FM".
 This arrangement continues to this day.